-The upcoming Green Gas Support Scheme may support the ongoing growth of AD JLEN is unique within its listed peer group in holding environmental assets such as anaerobic digestion (AD), water, and waste projects.
-AD has been the main focus of JLEN's growth over recent times (see the asset allocation section), with Foresight believing it provides a better risk-adjusted return proposition than the crowded wind and solar spaces.
+JLEN is unique within its peer group in holding environmental assets such as AD, water, and waste projects.
+AD has been the main focus of growth over recent

+The upcoming Green Gas Support Scheme will support the ongoing growth of AD times (see the asset allocation section), with Foresight believing it provides a better risk-adjusted return proposition than the crowded wind and solar spaces.

-Support for AD looks set to increase with increased biomethane (or renewable natural gas) production a target for the UK government.
-A Green Gas Support Scheme is due to launch in autumn 2021, with a four-year lifespan.
-It has been designed to support the deployment of additional AD plants, suggesting that there is the potential for the amount of biomethane in the gas grid to treble between 2018 and 2030.
+Support for AD is set to increase with increased biomethane (or renewable natural gas) production a target for the UK government.
+A Green Gas Support Scheme will launch in autumn 2021, with a four-year lifespan.
+It will support the deployment of additional AD plants, suggesting that the amount of biomethane in the gas grid could treble between 2018 and 2030.
 Furthermore, a decision has also been made to extend the existing Domestic Renewable Heat Incentive (RHI) support for domestic heat projects to March 2022.
-The non-domestic scheme is set to close to new applications from April 2021.
+The non-domestic scheme will close to new applications from April 2021.